 4.1.10.4.
-Level 2S (Second Year): Students admitted by the UGC directly for the Subject Specific Degree B.Sc. in Computer Science in their Second year (Level 2S) shall register at the beginning of the academic year for all core course units (aggregating to twelve credits) in Computer Science at Level 2S and all core course units (aggregating to eight credits) and elective course units (aggregating to four credits) in Computer Science at Level 2G and the relevant Auxiliary/Enhancement subject areas stipulated in Section 4.2.2.
-The students shall also register for course units aggregating to four to eight credits chosen from Level 2G course units in Pure Mathematics and/or Statistics so that the total number of credits of the registered course units of the level shall not be less or greater than the number stipulated for the level.
+Level 2S (Second Year): Students admitted by the UGC directly for the Subject Specific Degree B.Sc. in Computer Science in their Second year (Level 2S) shall register at the beginning of the academic year for all core course units (aggregating to twenty six credits) and elective course units (aggregating to six credits) in Computer Science at Level 2S and the relevant Auxiliary/Enhancement subject areas stipulated in Section 4.2.2.